pedro-javierf/NTRGhidra/README.md

 4. Restart Ghidra.

 # Source and Build
 Provided is an Eclipse project to debug and build the loader.
 You must have a Ghidra installation as well as the Ghidra Eclipse extension.

-To export a build of the project in Eclipse select File > Export and then choose Ghidra > Ghidra Module Extension
+To export a build of the project in Eclipse select File > Export and then choose Ghidra > Ghidra Module Extension.
+You can then use a local Gradle installation or an online build.

-# Features
- - [x] Load NTR format files (usually .nds extension).
- - [x] Can decompress Nintendo SDK ARM9 code!
- - [x] Memory Map support (I/O memory with names)
--  [x] Overlay Loading Support

-# Work in progress features
- - [ ] SDK autoloading
- - [ ] DSi (TWL) Support

 # Acknowledgements
+* Special thanks to [gbatek](https://problemkaputt.de/gbatek.htm) for ds technical info
-Thanks to Gericom for the original C# Header and ARM9 decompression code from EFE(Every File Explorer).
+* Thanks to Gericom for the original C# Header and ARM9 decompression code from EFE(Every File Explorer), as well as for testing.